CookieVang7/alorithmsLab5/README.md

 # algorithmsLab5

+Our algorithm is a resemblance of a Gale-Shapley algorithm which is also known as the Stable Marriage problem (reference: https://prismoskills.appspot.com/lessons/Algorithms/Chapter_14_-_Marriage_problem.jsp).<br/>

+There is essentially an n amount of companies that want to hire an n amount of workers.
+Both the companies and workers have preferenes/ranks of each other.
+Companies will go through their preferences and hire the people highest on their list.
+If that worker has not yet had a job offer, they will accept the job.
+But if they are currently employed and get a job offer that is higher based on their preference of the companies, the person will quit their current job and accept the new job.
+This leaves the old company to look for a new worker.<br/>

 What our algorithm does is put all the companies into a hash set and all the workers in to a hash map with null values.
 While there are still companies in the hash set, then we look at a companies' preferences for workers.<br/>